- Search The Registry

 - My Account

 Rubye Smith was born on this date in 1942.
-She was an Black civil rights activist.
+She was a Black civil rights activist.

-From Atlanta, Georgia, Rubye Doris Smith had little direct contact with whites while she was growing up.
-At the age of 13, she watched television coverage of the Montgomery Bus Boycott in Alabama.
-The sight of this large numbers of African Americans refusing to submit to racist policies made a strong impression.
+From Atlanta, Georgia, Rubye Doris Smith had little direct contact with whites while growing up.
+At 13, she watched television coverage of the Montgomery Bus Boycott in Alabama.
+The sight of this large number of African Americans refusing to submit to racist policies made a strong impression.
 When Smith entered Spelman College in 1959, she soon became involved in nonviolent demonstrations to integrate Atlanta, being one of the first participants in Atlanta's lunch counter sit-ins.

-Even after becoming a mother she continued to work as a professional activist and in 1966 became SNCC's first female executive secretary.
-SNCC had become increasingly militant, but Robinson continued to give the organization her full support, although she was in only partial agreement with chairman Stokely Carmichael's outspoken endorsement of violence.
+Even after becoming a mother, she continued to work as a professional activist and, in 1966, became SNCC's first female executive secretary.
+SNCC had become increasingly militant, but Robinson continued to give the organization her full support, although she only partially agreed with chairman Stokely Carmichael's outspoken endorsement of violence.

-In April 1967, diagnosed with leukemia she resigned her post with SNCC.
+In April 1967, after being diagnosed with leukemia, she resigned from her post with SNCC.
 Rubye Robinson died on October 9, 1967.

 2,000 years of extraordinary achievement